MegaTeam89/MegaTeam89/README.md

-### Hola mi nombre es MegaT
-Estoy muy cansado.

 ### Hi, I'm MegaT
-I'm very tired.
+I'm a lot of things right now actually I program and draw I think

-- 🔭 I’m currently working on finishing FlashThemes
+- 🔭 I’m currently working on FlashThemes Updates
-- 🌱 I’m currently learning C++
-- 😊 I know how to draw now!
-- 📫 How to reach me: https://www.mega-team.net/
-- 😄 Pronouns: He/They
+- 😄 Pronouns: She/He/They

 <!--
 **MegaTeam89/MegaTeam89** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.